 Now, on to her knights.
 Their title in Japanese is 薔薇の騎士（ロードナイト）, bara no kishi (roodonaito).
 Firstly, any basic Japanese student knows sometimes the reading doesn’t match the kanji.
 This really presents a conundrum though.
 “Bara no kishi” would translate literally to “Knights of the Rose”, aka “Rose Knights”, which is what Viz Media uses.
 But what about ロードナイト?
 Well, it may seem logical that the latter part means “knight” since, well, they’re protectors.
 But “rose” in katakana would be ローズ. ロード can be road, load, lord, rhode, and probably a few other homonyms.
 However, note that Japanese often separates words for clarity, but there is no dot here.
 So it could be one word, as ロードナイト means “rhodonite”, a stone.
 And if you go back to the kanji, 薔薇の騎士 is also the Japanese name for the opera Der Rosenkavalier, which, according to Wikipedia, translates back to The Knight of the Rose or The Rose-Bearer.

 So… yeah.
-You can make a case for quite a few different names.
-“Der Rosenkavalier” might have been an interesting choice for the knights considering the series brings up German here.
+You could make the case for some different options. “[Der] Rosenkavalier” might have been an interesting choice for the knights considering the series brings up German here.
 Still, then the rhodonite pun kind of loses its edge, which is why some people thought it should be “Rhode Knight”.
 I’m assuming they checked with Shouoto and/or Kadokawa Shoten about the correct romanization.
 In addition, the drama CDs seem to ignore both kanji’s readings (as well as the reading of “order” for the word “meirei”, which is replaced with “command” in certain Viz Media volumes) and just go with the kanji pronunciation.
 Why?
 I have no clue.
 Someone explain it to me.
 Why have a reading of “dominion” and not use it?
 Why does the adaptation here go back and forth here between “command” and “order”?
 Why?
 Who knows.
 But I’m guessing that if the drama CDs disregarded the furigana, then the English staff were also told just to translate the kanji directly.

-As much as I complain about Kiss of the Rose Princess, it is a very entertaining read.
+As much as I complain about Kiss of the Rose Princess, it is an entertaining read, especially thanks to the art.
 In the hands of a talented team, this could have been an even better anime.
 Alas, this will likely be the only visual version of the story we’ll ever get, so as long as you can handle the story feeling cramped and condensed in places, it’s a nice escapism manga.

-Viz Media is publishing Shouoto’s The Demon Prince of Momochi House while Yen Press is releasing He’s My Only Vampire.
+Viz Media published Shouoto’s The Demon Prince of Momochi House while Yen Press released He’s My Only Vampire.